Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 This way we **don't jump**, and resume execution at the next instruction on the list.

 This is also where I had an idea.
-The string I caught earlier was 8 characters long as well, so I decided to input that one, and the pass the first check!
+The string I caught earlier was 8 characters long as well, so I decided to input that one and automatically pass the first check!

-I then noticed that it subtracted 7 from a value, and then compared it against the user input (presumably)
+I then noticed that the program subtracted `7` from a value, and then compared it against the user input (presumably)
 - <img width="169" height="20" alt="2026-02-22-01:43:18" src="https://github.com/user-attachments/assets/93f55716-d5c1-482d-b189-8b81c024cf44" />